camilogarciabotero/GeneFinder.jl/docs/src/index.md

  ORF(695:706, '+')
 ```

-Two other functions (`findcds` and `findproteins`) take the ORFs and make an index search and traslation:
+Two other functions (`findcds` and `findproteins`) pass the sequence to `simplefinder` take the ORFs to index search the CDS and traslate into Protein:

 ```
 julia> findcds(seq)